reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>2 10-step episodes.
 Note how the canvas remains unchanged during certain actions.
 These are actions where the Jump parameter has been set.</figcaption>
 </figure>

 One thing to note is that the first action in an episode never generates a visible stroke, regardless of the value of the Jump parameter.
-This feature was baked in to the environment I used.
-I assume its purpose is to allow an agent to properly select the starting position of the brush (as opposed to always starting from (0, 0)).
+This feature was built in to the environment I used.
+I assume its purpose was to allow an agent to properly select the starting position of the brush (as opposed to always starting from (0, 0)).

 ### Training the VAE